e2ebridge/e2e-transaction-logger/README.md

 ### Transaction

 A Transaction object is returned by the startTransaction method of a TransactionLogger.
-It is then used to trace what happen inside the transaction using startIO or any ProcessLogger method.
-Using transactions to trace a processes instead of directly a ProcessLogger allow you to link the process steps to the transactions and ios of these transactions.
+It is then used to trace what happens inside the transaction using startIO or any ProcessLogger method.
+Using transactions to trace processes instead of a ProcessLogger directly allows you to correlate the process steps and ios of these transactions.

 #### Transaction.end(state)